-Most of our water comes from local sources in the chalk aguifer.
+Our impact: Most of our water comes from local sources in the chalk aquifer.
 Local sources of groundwater are less energy intensive to treat and distribute compared to surface water.
 However, we need to leave more water in the chalk aquifer to help our globally rare chalk streams, which are under threat from the demand for water and the effects of climate change.

-We are looking at new ways to bring in water from neighbouring areas through our Sundon treatment works, so we can leave more water in the environment.
+We are doing this by reducing leakage to our lowest ever levels by using new technology to find and fix leaks faster.
+Even though it's not quite where we want it to be, over the last year, we are on track to deliver a 20% reduction in leakage by 2025.
+We are also looking at new ways to bring in water from neighbouring areas through our Sundon treatment works, so we can leave more water in the environment.